-ZEISS is a global technology company and market leader in optics and optoelectronics.
-It operates through four areas known as Business Segments:
+ZEISS is a global technology company and operates through four areas known as Business Segments:

 - Semiconductor Manufacturing Technology

 - Industrial Quality and Research (IQR)

 - Medical Technology

 - Consumer Markets

 These business segments each report to a designated member of the Executive Board of Carl Zeiss AG.
 The companies covered by this report represent the IQR, Medical Technology and Consumer Markets business segments in the UK, and are fully integrated into the group reporting structures.